a25patel/data-structures/data_structures/arrays_1.md

 * Create an array in the pets variable.
 * In the array definition, add 4 types of common household pets.
-* Add "crocodiles" to the 5th index, using the push method.
+* Add "crocodiles" to the 5th space in the array (index 4), using the push method.
 * Add another type of common household pet, using the push method.

 ### Chores